dlinzner-bcs/histopathy_mitosis/README.md

-# histopathy_mitosis_classification
+# Histopathy Mitosis Classification
-An implementation of mitosis classification from histopathy images.
+An implementation of mitosis classification from histopathy images using random forests.